In this Article:

 Micro 9’s Predecessor

 When you pick up the Micro 9, you can tell pretty quickly that it was derived from a similar gun, if you are familiar with Kimber’s products at all.
 That first gun is the Kimber Micro .380.
 The .380 is almost a twin of the Micro 9, except for the obvious difference that it is a gun chambered for the .380 ACP cartridge.
-The Micro .380 has been around since 2014 and is pretty much identical to the Micro 9 except that it weighs about 3 ounces less than the Micro 9.
-The other dimensions are really close to those of the Micro 9.
-Kimber wanted to jump on the single-stack sub-compact 9mm pistol bandwagon, so they reworked a few things and brought the 9mm version of the gun out in 2016.
+Introduced in 2014, the Micro .380 is very similar to the Micro 9 but is approximately 3 ounces lighter.
+Aside from this weight difference, their dimensions are quite comparable.
+Kimber aimed to enter the single-stack sub-compact 9mm market, so they made some adjustments and introduced the Micro 9 in 2016.

 Let’s look at the individual components of the Micro 9 and then we’ll talk about shooting it and other factors.